 Cicotte was as vague as vague could be, failing to name any names or providing any details about how the players might have done it, or even if he believes the Cubs threw the series.
 But if what he suggested is true?
 It means that when it came to fixing baseball games in the early 20th century, Chicago was nobody’s “Second City”.

-Regular season games were known to be fixed at this time also and on a fairly regular basis.
+Regular season games were known to be fixed at this time also and on a reasonably regular basis.
 The 1919 World Series was not the genesis of the original investigation.
-It seemed that once they had the 1919 White Sox though they just made an example of them and forgot about the rest.
-Too many fixes would not be good for business.
+Once they had the 1919 White Sox, it seemed that they just made an example of them and forgot about the rest.
+Too many fixes would not be suitable for business.

 So here is an argument I always hate: What’s worse, throwing a World Series or betting on games as a manager with no concrete proof he fixed a game?

 Come on!
 Baseball used the steroids of the 1990s to bring excitement back to the game.
 I guarantee you they knew it was going on, but hey, it is easy to ignore when you are profiting off of the use.
-Steroids also affect the integrity of the game, doesn’t it?
-I know most of those guys have not been inducted but I think a few have slid through the cracks and Mark McGwire is coaching in the games!
+Steroids also affect the integrity of the game.
+I know most of those guys have not been inducted, but I think a few have slid through the cracks, and Mark McGwire is coaching in the games!
 Why are they not banned permanently?
 I know there was no rule 21 forbidding it, but that’s a bunch a crap!
 No rule 21 existed until gambling became a problem for baseball.
 To this day you get suspended a certain number of games for using steroids, but no permanent banishment, unless you get busted repeatedly.

-How about this: Beginning last season on Opening Day, managers will be required to submit their lineup cards to the commissioner’s office 15 minutes before they are made public so they can then be sent on to MLB’s new gaming partner, MGM Resorts, for the purpose of setting the betting lines on each game.
+How about this: Beginning last season on Opening Day, managers will be required to submit their lineup cards to the commissioner’s office 15 minutes before they are made public, so they can then be sent on to MLB’s new gaming partner, MGM Resorts, to set the betting lines on each game.
 This is a big joke now and it’s hard to believe more don’t see how messed up this is!
 Once again, just like in the case of steroids, Major League Baseball does not worry much about integrity when they can make a lot of money.
 I could go on and on about this “partnership” but the very thought that managers have to send lineups in at a required time for Vegas to set the line says all that needs to be said here.